prisma/nuxt-prisma/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

+Are you a Nuxt developer?
+Or are you familiar with Prisma ORM and want to use it easily in a Nuxt app?
+Then this module is for you.

-Integrate Prisma ORM in your Nuxt app.
+With this module, you can easily integrate Prisma ORM in your Nuxt app.

 <!-- - [✨ &nbsp;Release Notes](/CHANGELOG.md) -->
 <!-- - [🏀 Online playground](https://stackblitz.com/github/your-org/my-module?file=playground%2Fapp.vue) -->